Case Evaluation

 What Other Remedies Are Available in Court?

 The remedies available will depend on whether your case was filed on the general docket, in arbitration, or magisterial district court (small claims).
 Judges on the general docket have the most power.
 In most cases, the courts will enter a purely monetary award to put the plaintiff in the same position he would have been had the breach not occurred.
-For example, even though a court will not likely order a home improvement contractor to finish work on a home, it will allow the home owner to seek an award for money damages based on estimates from other contracts to finish the job.
+For example, even though a court will not likely order a home improvement contractor to finish work on a home, it will allow the home owner to seek an award for money damages based on estimates from other deals to finish the job.
 But in some instances, a monetary award is not enough to compensate the parties.
 If, for example, the subject of the dispute is inherently unique (such as real estate), the court can order specific performance, i.e., the transfer of title in lieu of awarding only money damages for the value of the property.

 Other Remedies.
 Regarding non-competes, the Court may order a party to restrain from competing.
 In claims for the mismanagement of a business, the courts can order an accounting of the business, and even require the appointment of a receiver to control the business pending the dispute.
 In extreme cases, the courts can order the dissolution of a business.